sagemath/trac_to_gh/Issue 2707.md

 # Issue 2707: [with patch, needs review] clean and better document is_totally_real(), add is_totally_imaginary() to NumberField_generic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2707

 Original creator: ncalexan